About the CCAP

 - Participated in Project Green’s collection drive to celebrate Waste Reduction Week.
 Clothing donations were donated to Diabetes Canada and electronics were recycled by Electronic Recycling Association.

-- Launching the first repair hub at Malton Library in 2024 to allow residents to learn and repair broken items using the City’s tools.
+- The City’s Parks Forestry and Environment and Library divisions collaborated to host three repair hubs in 2024 to allow residents to learn and repair broken items using the City’s tools.
+Two at Malton Library and one at Meadowvale Community Centre.

 - Diverted and composted 1,900 kilograms of organics during the 2022 Ontario Parasport Games and 2022 Ontario Summer Games.